specificlanguages/mps-gradle-plugin/subprojects/jbr-toolchain/README.md

-The plugin creates a configuration called `jbr` and sets up [dependency substitution](https://docs.gradle.org/current/userguide/resolution_rules.html#sec:dependency-substitution-rules) to add a classifier corresponding to the current operating system and architecture (e.g. `osx-aarch64`).
+The plugin creates a configuration called `jbr` and sets up [dependency substitution](https://docs.gradle.org/current/userguide/resolution_rules.html#sec:dependency-substitution-rules) to add a classifier corresponding to the current operating system and architecture (e.g. `osx-aarch64`) to the JBR distribution artifact (any `com.jetbrains.jdk` dependency).
+Marker artifacts that merely point at a JBR version, such as `com.jetbrains.mps:mps-jbr`, are left untouched and resolved for their transitive dependency on the actual JBR.

 The extracted JBR is cached using [mps-platform-cache](../mps-platform-cache).
 The cache is by default placed under the root project's build directory, but the location can be changed to e.g., a directory in the user's home folder.
 The use